 In the image above we can see that, after two errors, the sender finally sets the path MTU to 576 bytes, following communications to that destination node will always use packets smaller than 576 bytes.
-The path can change and may include a smaller MTU, then another correction will be required.
+Of course, the path can change and may include a smaller MTU, then another correction will be required.